Operation Vulindlela report sets out priorities for 2023 first quarter

 The government is forging ahead with its plan to implement a feed-in tariff and tax incentive for rooftop solar panel owners by the end of the first quarter of 2023.

-Four new reforms have been added aimed at creating an appropriate legislative framework for hemp and cannabis, enabling the devolution of passenger rail functions to local government, titling reform for low-cost housing and the development of a fit-for-purpose procurement regime for state-owned entities.

-Earlier this year Ramaphosa announced temporary measures to resolve the country’s energy crisis.
+Earlier in 2022, Ramaphosa announced temporary measures to resolve the country’s energy crisis.
 These included subsidising households and businesses to install roof solar panels.

 Operation Vulindlela report sets out priorities for 2023 first quarter